DivvyPayHQ/absinthe_federation/README.md

 You should see the [Apollo Federation Subgraph Specification](https://www.apollographql.com/docs/federation/subgraph-spec) fields along with any fields you've defined.
 It can be helpful to add `*.graphql` to your `.gitignore`, at least at your projects root level, while testing your SDL output during development.

-## Usage
+## Usage (macro based schemas)

 The following sticks close to the Apollo Federation documentation to better clarify how to achieve the same outcomes with the `Absinthe.Federation` module as you'd get from their JavaScript examples.
+Note that implementing the reference resolver with function capture does not work at the moment.
+Hence, the examples below use an anonymous function.

 ### [Defining an entity](https://www.apollographql.com/docs/federation/entities#defining-an-entity)